-At street level, awnings are to be used to provide all year protection from sun and rain.
-In particular:
+At street level, awnings provide all year protection from sun and rain.

-- awnings to primary frontage retail activities must be continuous across the entire street alignment and extend over the footpath to within 0.9 metres of the street kerb - awnings to secondary frontage commercial and mixed use buildings need not necessarily be continuous but must extend over the footpath to within 0.9 metres of the street kerb for the width of the building's main entry - buildings on corners should provide an awning over the main entry on each frontage - for residential buildings where awnings are not provided, street trees are to provide protection from climatic conditions and separate pedestrians from traffic movement.
+Awnings to primary frontage retail activities must be continuous across the entire street alignment and extend over the footpath to within 0.9 metres of the street kerb.

+- Awnings to secondary frontage commercial and mixed use buildings need not necessarily be continuous but must extend over the footpath to within 0.9 metres of the street kerb for the width of the buildings main entry. - Buildings on corners must provide an awning over the main entry on each frontage. - For residential buildings where awnings are not provided, street trees must provide protection from climatic conditions and separate pedestrians from traffic movement.